pmichaillat/business-cycles/README.md

 # Business Cycles and How to Tame Them: Course Portal

 This repository is the course portal for the April 2023 instance of Business Cycles and How to Tame Them at CAFRAL, Reserve Bank of India.
-The course is taught by [Pascal Michaillat](https://pascalmichaillat.org/).
+This minicourse is taught by [Pascal Michaillat](https://pascalmichaillat.org/).
 The portal contains the syllabus, provides a discussion forum, and hosts other course resources.

 ## Course webpage